Extraordinary Road Trip from San Francisco to Mammoth Lakes

 Stop 1: Coffee First in Yosemite Valley

 Start your day with a jolt of java and caffeinate yourself silly at Degnans Deli.
-Their cold brew is strong enough to jumpstart your adventure, and the breakfast burritos are the perfect fuel for a day of exploring.
-You can also make your own coffee using instant coffee mix.
 With coffee secured we can make our way to the first stop of the day, Tenaya Lake.

 Stop 2: Olmstead Point (20 miles from Yosemite Valley)